patrickballantyne/USRetailCentres/README.md

 ## American Retail Centre Geographies: Clusters, Characteristics and Catchments

-This repo contains all the code used for Paper Two of my PhD.
+This repo contains all the code used for the paper: "American Retail Centre Geographies: Centres, Characteristics and Catchments".
 In this paper, using data from SafeGraph, OSM and USGS we develop a comprehensive classification of retail centre space for the national extent of the US.
 The paper has three sections/aims:

 1. Retail Centre Delineation
 2. A Typology of American Retail Centres